IanLynnEE/captcha-breaker-iLMS/README.md

 This is our final project of NTHU DSP Lab.
 It's still in developing.

 Out target is to create a single javascript that can solve the captcha.
-And user can inject it without any difficulty.
+By doing so, user can inject it without any difficulty.